johndimm/headliners-and-sidemen/README.md

 This app presents a new method.

-- by exploring **your album's neighborhood**
+- by exploring your album's **neighborhood**

-*Your album's neighborhood* is defined in a specific and objective way.
+The *neighborhood* of an album is defined in a specific and objective way.
 For each artist who played on your album, the neighborhood contains the last album they recorded before and the first album they recorded after recording your album.

 The interface lets you navigate the space of albums defined by the **colaboration graph**.
-You make active choices, moving from node to node in the space.
+You make active choices, moving from node to node in the space, going in different directions.

 ## Collaboration Graphs